 A true believer is marked by perseverance.
-(Phil 1:6) Notice this benediction from the apostle Paul, "May God himself, the God of peace, sanctify you through and through.
+(Js 1:2-4; Heb 10:36; Phil 1:6) God will personally make sure of this reality in your life.
+Notice this benediction from the apostle Paul, "May God himself, the God of peace, sanctify you through and through.
 May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
 The one who calls you is faithful, and he will do it."
 (1 Thess 5:23-24, NIV)